CenterForOpenScience/COSDev/docs/osf/preprint_providers.rst

 Open Pull Requests
 ------------------
 Open pull requests against osf.io and ember-preprints with your changes.
 Be sure to cross-reference in the PR description that it requires the other PR.
+If the PR includes adding a domain, Add a "Notes for Reviewers" section with a reminder to run the add-domains script.
 Add notes for QA that include screenshots of the newly added provider

 In your PR against osf.io, add a section called "Notes for Deployment" with a reminder to request an API key from SHARE.
 This is necessary, because the provider's preprints will not be indexed by SHARE without the API Key.